 Taking some simple precautions when deciding where to display your paper flowers will help preserve them, but sometimes the type of paper that was used to make them will play into how long they’ll last, too.
 Some types of paper are just sturdier than others, so they’ll tend to last longer without looking raggedy.

-You can also prolong the life of paper flowers by putting them inside a display case, becasue that will protect them from dust.
+You can also prolong the life of paper flowers by putting them inside a display case, because that will protect them from dust.

 What kinds of paper is used to make paper flowers?